Temperature and humidity are the most monitored environmental factors based on the facilities I have visited. You can

 What I Like in this product (Pros/Features)

-- Its probe (where sensors are located) can be mounted to different position depending on your needs.
+- Its probe (where sensors are located) can be mounted to different positions depending on your needs.
 It has a stretchable cable ( 1 meter) to be positioned easily.
 You can place the probe inside a confined space if you need to without including the whole unit like inside a refrigerator.

-- The unit can be used with a battery ( AA) or power supply and therefore can be portable where it can be carried to a different remote location.
-It also designed to be mounted on a wall or just placed it on a table top.
+- The unit can be used with a battery ( AA) or power supply and therefore can be portable and carried to a different remote location.
+It is also designed to be mounted on a wall or just placed on a tabletop.

 - It has a memory where data is stored and can be extracted on a defined schedule.

-- Programming or set up is easy to follow basing it on its user manual, user-friendly.
+- Programming or setup is easy to follow based on its user manual, user-friendly.

 - Temperature and humidity are digitally displayed plus a chart to view the past and current state.
-Also to view and analyze if temperature difference or fluctuations has happened.
-Display are large enough for you to see it easily in a distance.
+Also to view and analyze if temperature differences or fluctuations have happened.
+The display is large enough for you to see it easily at a distance.

 - Data can be extracted to Excel format in a computer ( Laptop) to further review and analyze ( need to install the software provided).

-- It can also display date and time where monitoring can be analyzed together with temperature and humidity.
+- It can also display the date and time when monitoring can be analyzed together with temperature and humidity.

 - With a low battery indicator

-- Alarm can be set for proper timing and notifications when needed.
+- The alarm can be set for proper timing and notifications when needed.

 What I Dislike in this product (Cons)

-- I am not sure if this is including all the models but sometimes when I connect it to my laptop, it has a difficulty in communicating.
+- I am not sure if this includes all the models but sometimes when I connect it to my laptop, it has difficulty communicating.
 It will search first for the exact port before communication or connection takes place.